AvolitesLtd/TitanManual/docs/capture-visualiser/linking-the-console-to-stand-alone-capture.md

 position, orientation, legend and user number will sync between the console and stand-alone Capture.

-> Fixture Legend in Titan links to the **"Unit"** property on the Capture fixture, and User Number in Titan links to the **"Channel"** property in Capture.
+> Fixture Legend in Titan links to the <strong>"Unit"</strong> property on the Capture fixture, and User Number in Titan links to the <strong>"Channel"</strong> property in Capture.

 Patching Capture Fixtures onto the Console
 ------------------------------------------